SouLxBurN/soulxbot/README.md

 # SouLxBot Chatbot
 Twitch Chatbot that provides a first user to chat after going live feature, and an automated question of the day using `!qotd`.

-Lots of feature still to be developed and polished, this is still quite the _Work In Progress_.
+Lots of features still to be developed and polished, this is still quite the _Work In Progress_.

 ## Setup